 TWO: Find one new thing to be thankful for in your day and write it down in your journal.
 (You do have a journal, don’t you?)
 You should have a running list that will help you create and maintain your grateful heart.

-THREE: Post a reminder of one item in your journal in a place that you’ll see it often.
+THREE: Post a reminder of one item in your journal in a place where you’ll see it often.
 You can even create a social media meme.
-This repetitive process will create an outward emphasis that will all your grateful heart to be self-perpetuating, just like a healthy virus! (if there is such a thing!)
+This repetitive process will create an outward emphasis that will allow your grateful heart to be self-perpetuating, just like a healthy virus! (if there is such a thing!)

-Here is to developing your grateful heart and ridding your mind and life of damaging mental viruses!
+Here is to developing your grateful heart and ridding you of the damaging mental viruses of negativity!